msrasys/nnscaler/tutorial.md

     return out
 ```

 To separate inputs and outputs of an operator, `'->'` is a separation keyword where its left part are inputs and right part are outputs.
-Each tensor representation is further separated by `','`.
+Inside inputs and outputs region, annotation of each tensor is further separated by `','`.

-Each tensor in inputs and outputs is reperented by **{identifiers}{reduction}** on each dimension, like `'m^ kd+'`, `'kd+ n'`, `'m^ n'`, where `m`, `kd` and `n` are identitifiers, `'^'` and `'+'` are reductions.
+Every dimension of a tensor is annotated by a template of **{identifiers}{reduction}**, like `'m^ kd+'`, `'kd+ n'`, `'m^ n'`, where `m`, `kd` and `n` are identitifiers, `'^'` and `'+'` are reductions.

 If a tensor is represented as `'m^ kd+'`, it indicates the tensor has two dimensions, the first dimension is `m` and the second dimension is `kd`.
 Dimensions need to be separated by space `' '`.

 * Identifiers

-  Identifiers are served for the shape inference.
-Same identifier of different tensors indicates they have same length at their dimension.
+  Identifiers are served for shape inference.
+Same identifier of different tensors indicates they have same length of their dimension.

   An `identifier` must be one of:

     1) symbolic annotation that must match with the criterion of python `str.isidentifier`.

     2) numeric string that must match with python str.isdecimal.
-This indicates the shape is the same value. numeric string will always have '^' reduction type'
+This indicates the shape is the same value.
+Numeric string will always have '^' reduction type

   Special identifier:

-    1) `'*'`: this special identifier indicates the dimension is dynamic, which will automatically get expanded given the shape
+    1) `'*'`: this special identifier indicates the dimension is dynamic, which will automatically get expanded given the shape.
+If there are multiple `*` for different tensors, then they must have same shape for the expanded dimensions,

+        e.g., `'* t -> a * t'` can be expanded into `'b c t -> a b c t'`

     2) `'?'`: this special identifier indicates the value is not a tensor, which will be ignored

-  To infer the output shape, the identifiers in output tensors must be 1) appear in inputs, 2) numeric string.
+  To infer the output shape, the identifiers in output tensors must be 1) appear in inputs or 2) numeric string.

 * Reductions

   Reductions are served for transformation plans.
 The reduction can be one of {`''`, `'+'`, `'^'`}:

-    * `''` (empty) indicates this dimension can be partitioned, and each output should have this dimension.
+    * `''` (empty) indicates this dimension can be spatially partitioned, and each output that have this identifier will also be spatially partitioned.

-    * `'+'` indicates this dimension can be partitioned.
-Each output doesn't have this and need to do sum-reduction.
+    * `'+'` indicates this dimension can be spatially partitioned.
+And each output that doesn't have this identifier will be numerically partitioned (sum-reduction required).

     * `'^'` means this dimension cannot be partitioned.